Eating Disorder Awareness: Key Facts, Signs, & Support

 Eating disorders are often overlooked due to stereotypes about body type.
 Signs to watch for include:

-• Preoccupation with food, weight, or body image
+• Preoccupation with food, weight, calories, or body

-• Physical symptoms like fatigue, dizziness, or digestive issues
+• Physical symptoms like fatigue, dizziness, digestive issues, or frequent illness

 Recovery Is Possible